sanyassyed/sf_eviction/README.md

         terraform -chdir=terraform plan
         terraform -chdir=terraform apply
     ```
-1. Now check the GCP Console to make sure all resources are created
+1. Now check the `project on GCP Console to make sure all resources are created

 1. Start the VM and get the External IP
     ```bash